 Leptosomatidae – Cuckoo Roller

-The Leptosomidae familly is represented by just one bird the cuckoo roller or courol, which is usually placed in the order Coraciiformes, which also includes the kingfishers, bee-eaters and rollers.
+The Leptosomidae familly is represented by just one bird the cuckoo roller or courol, which used to be placed in the order Coraciiformes, which also includes the kingfishers, bee-eaters and rollers.
 However, its position is not very clear.
 Morphological evidence may suggest a placement in or near to Falconiformes.
-In the rather comprehensive DNA study by Hackett et al, this and the hoatzin are the only two birds whose position is unclear, although the cuckoo roller seems to be at the root of a group that contains the Trogoniformes, Bucerotiformes, Piciformes, and Coraciiformes.
+In the rather comprehensive DNA study by Hackett et al, this and the Hoatzin are the only two birds whose position is unclear, although the Cuckoo-roller seems to be at the root of a group that contains the Trogoniformes, Bucerotiformes, Piciformes, and Coraciiformes.
+It is now considered to be the sole representative family of Leptosomiformes.

 It is a medium-large bird, inhabiting forests and woodlands in Madagascar and the Comoro Islands.
 Three subspecies are described: the nominate L. d. discolor is found in Madagascar and Mayotte Island, L. d. intermedius on Anjouan, and L. d. gracilis of Grand Comoro.
 Based on its smaller size, differences in the plumage, and minor difference in the voice, the last of these has sometimes been considered a separate species, the Comoro cuckoo roller (L. gracilis).